CRO Website Audit: How To Increase Conversions In 12 Steps

 How To Fix It

 • eCommerce example: “Primary conversion = completed purchase.
-Micro-conversions = add to cart, start checkout, apply coupon, select shipping, payment success.
+Micro-conversions = add to cart, begin checkout, choose shipping, payment success.
 Audit priority = product pages, cart, checkout, mobile speed.”

-• SaaS example: “Primary conversion = request demo from ICP.
-Micro-conversions = pricing page visit, case study view, feature comparison clicks, form start, form submit.
-Audit priority = homepage, pricing, product pages, demo form flow.”
+• SaaS example: “Primary conversion = demo request from ICP.
+Micro-conversions = pricing visit, case study view, comparison click, form start, form submit.
+Audit priority = homepage, product pages, pricing page, demo form flow.”

 2) Make Analytics Tell The Truth (GA4, Events, Attribution)